 Creative collaboration has always been a huge part of my (and therefore Patternbased’s) heart and soul.
 To that end, I am gearing up for a trip around the states working with artists who I greatly admire with the intention of creation.
 This would most often involve music but a collaboration could be anything from a conversation to a recording session to a musical/AV jam to a mixed media endeavor.
-Current plans include hitting the road from Los Angeles in mid July and making stops in Encinitas, San Diego, Juarez, Austin, Nashville, Ashville, Lancaster, Philadelphia, Washington DC, NYC, Pittsburgh, Akron, Cleveland, Chicago, Denver, Fort Collins, Ogden and San Francisco before heading back to Los Angeles in the new year.
+Current plans include hitting the road from Los Angeles in mid July and making stops in Encinitas, San Diego, Juarez, Austin, Nashville, Asheville, Lancaster, Philadelphia, Washington DC, NYC, Pittsburgh, Akron, Cleveland, Columbus, Chicago, Denver, Boulder, Fort Collins, Ogden and Logan before making my home in San Francisco in early 2014.
 If you live in or near these locations and are interested in getting together, drop me a line.
 I will be bringing a mobile recording rig, a variety of instruments, some video and visual goodies and endless creativity.
 I am especially down for pursuits involving music, film/video, dance/movement, 3D, creative coding, sensors/robotics, drawing/painting and mixing media.
 Lets make something together.
 Feel free to check in on the trip at my personal site. – jm

 The Autonomous Video Hut at the 2013 Lucidity Festival in Santa Barbara was a solar powered structure and a series of interactive video art installations headed by Ethan Turpin and Alan Macy.
 Part of the intent was to create a cycle where the day’s sunlight is collected and the energy is beamed back out at night in the form of video art.
 Kyle Ruddick and I developed a piece for the system using Kinect, Ryan Challinor’s Synapse, Quartz Composer and Ableton Live.
 It was a powerful feeling watching people interact with and add to the piece.